lextoumbourou/notes/notes/permanent/An Interface Should Respond Within A Tenth Of A Second.md

 ---
 title: An Interface Should Respond Within A Tenth Of A Second
-date: 2022-07-02 00:00
+date: 2022-07-03 00:00
 tags:
     - UserInterface
 cover: /_media/loading-state-cover.png
 hide_cover_in_article: true
-summary: Developers must be vigilant of delayed user interactions"
+summary: Developers must be vigilant of slow user interfaces
 ---

 > "if your interface does not respond within a tenth of a second, the player will feel like something is wrong with the interface."
 \- James Schell,  The Art of Game Design: A Book of Lenses [^1]

-According to [studies](https://www.nngroup.com/articles/response-times-3-important-limits), 0.1 seconds is roughly the interface response time limit for a user to feel like they are in control.
+According to [studies](https://www.nngroup.com/articles/response-times-3-important-limits) [^2], 0.1 seconds is roughly the interface response time limit for a user to feel like they are in control.

-Up to 1 second is the limit for a user's flow to remain uninterrupted, though the user will notice a delay.
+Up to 1 second is the cut-off for a user's flow to remain uninterrupted, though they will notice the delay.

 Ten seconds is the hard limit for keeping a user's attention focused.
-After that, they will want to do other things while waiting for the computer to finish. [^2]
+After that, they will want to do other things while waiting for the interface to respond.

 You can try it yourself.
 Each button here will change color when clicked and respond in the time shown in the button text.